 About our Student Bloggers

-Each student has their own blog but you can also ask them questions on the Cardiff University Admissions Facebook page.
+Each student has their own section on the blog but you can also ask them any questions you might have in the comments or on the Cardiff University Admissions Facebook page.